-If you purchase notes in this offering, your ownership interest in our common stock issuable upon exchange of your notes will be diluted to the extent of the difference between the public offering (i.e., exchange) price of the notes and the pro forma as adjusted net tangible book value per share of common stock, in each case on an as-exchanged basis.
+If you purchase common stock in this offering, your ownership interest in our common stock will be diluted to the extent of the difference between the public offering price of the common stock and the pro forma as adjusted net tangible book value per share of common stock.

-As of June 30, 2010, our net tangible book value was approximately \$822.5 million, or \$2.59 per share.
+As of June 30, 2010, our net tangible book value on a historical and pro forma basis is presented in the table below.
 Our net tangible book value per share represents our total tangible assets less total liabilities, divided by the total number of shares of common stock outstanding.
-Pro forma net tangible book value per share gives effect to (i) the issuance of shares of our common stock to the Plan Sponsors and Teachers pursuant to the Investment Agreements and the Texas Teachers investment agreement, (ii) the distribution of the Spinco common stock pursuant to the Plan, and (iii) the issuance of shares of our common stock to stockholders of Existing GGP pursuant to the Plan.
+Pro forma net tangible book value per share gives effect to (i) the issuance of 678.8 million shares of our common stock to the Plan Sponsors and Teachers pursuant to the Investment Agreements and the Texas Teachers investment agreement, (ii) the distribution of the THHC common stock pursuant to the Plan, and (iii) the issuance of 324.7 million shares of our common stock to stockholders of Old GGP pursuant to the Plan.